-Today on April 26, 1478, the Pazzi Conspiracy to assassinate two members of the Medici Family is foiled at the Cathedral of Florence.
+Today on April 26, 1478, a plan to assassinate members of the Medici Family, known as the Pazzi Conspiracy, was foiled at the Cathedral of Florence.

-Following the attack, the Medici family launched a war against the Papal States that lasted for two years.
-The fight was costly for both sides and almost resulted in the downfall of Florence.
-In the end, Lorenzo managed to secure his grip on power by eliminating all of his political enemies.
-The Medici Family ruled over Florence for almost three centuries until 1737 when the last ruler died without an heir.
-They played an essential role in promoting Italian arts and culture.
-The family produced four Catholic Popes and married into prominent royal houses across Europe.
+Following the attack, Lorenzo de' Medici launched a war against the Papal States that lasted for another two years.
+The fight was costly for both sides and nearly led to the downfall of Florence.
+In the end, the Medici family survived and secured total control by eliminating all political resistance.
+They continued to rule over Florence for almost three centuries.
+In 1737, the dynasty ended when Gian Gastone died without a male heir.
+The Medici played a pivotal role in cultivating arts and culture during the renaissance.
+The family produced four Catholic Popes and married into several other prominent royal houses across Europe.